chevah/geck/content/defects-tech-debt.rst

 * push or send upstream your local changes to open source projects
 * fix a bug in an upstream open source project.

+After each hacking session, please send email feedback to the team to talk about what you have done.

+If you cannot participate on the day, you can use another day to work on the Happy Hacking session.

 References
 ==========